 The A2 GBC is a pilot program that will run from May 2024 - September 2024.
 After completion of the pilot, the program will be evaluated, re-designed, and launched as a formal program of Ann Arbor's Office of Sustainability and Innovations.
-Early participating businesses will be recognized as foundational A2 GBC members and recognized at a fall celebration event.
+Early participating businesses will be recognized as foundational A2 GBC members and recognized as a fall celebration event.

 At its core, the A2 GBC is designed to offer recognition to local businesses while also helping them lower their operating costs, create a stronger brand, build a more sustainable culture, enhance employee and customer satisfaction, and reduce the environmental footprints of local businesses.
 The A2 GBC program provides guidance, resources, and recognition via certification, branding support, and implementation assistance to businesses in the City of Ann Arbor that voluntarily participate.
 Every year businesses will have the opportunity to complete the A2 GBC, presenting a chance to not only be recognized for current practices, but to be honored for progress made between years.
+Financial awards will also be given to high performers and those that make the greatest improvements year over year.
+Awards are anticipated to be allocated as outlined in Table 3.